Tax Assessor-Collector

 Tax Assessor-Collector responsibilities

-The joint offices of Wayne County Tax Assessor and Tax Collector are elected for a four-year term by the county at large.
+The joint offices of Wayne County Tax Assessor and Tax Collector are elected for a four-year term by county residents at large.

 The assessor must, by personal inspection and examination, gather and record all available data and information bearing upon the location, number, amount, kind and value of any and all property and persons which he or she is required by law to assess.
 The assessor must keep a list of all persons subject to assessment in his or her county.